 - Instead of getting angry and throwing emotional darts at your spouse, self-calm and ask yourself, "What about my partner's behavior triggered me?"

 Just like stretching in yoga builds limber muscles, choosing to stretch by seeking to understand your partner instead of reacting creates a flexible relationship.
-And just like a great yoga session, the good feelings keep you coming back for more!
+And just like after a great yoga session, the good feelings keep you coming back for more!

 If you'd like more support and are googling "relationship counseling near me," contact us today!